 Open Monday and Tuesday 5pm to 1am, Thursday 3pm to 2am, Friday and Saturday 11am to 3am.

-When it comes to local artists, One Eyed Jacks is the most popular place in New Orleans.
-Many touring local artists regularly perform here and you can find a wide variety of entertainment ranging from burlesque shows to dance nights and the famous Thursday 'Fast Time 80's Dance Night'.
-A few years ago, Stand Up Comedy became popular, so you can see them in this club as well.
+When it comes to local artists, One Eyed Jacks is the most popular spot in New Orleans.
+Many local touring artists perform here regularly and you can find a wide variety of entertainment ranging from burlesque shows to dance nights and the famous Thursday “Fast Time 80's Dance Night”.
+A few years ago, Stand Up Comedy became popular, so you can see them in this club too.

 The club's facilities are quite original.
 Inside are 3 different rooms with 2 whole floors of bars each.
 How come?
 Well this gives the club the advantage of doing two separate events at the same time or at least creating two different areas for the same event.
 The walls of the venue are velvety and there is a rather chic and retro brothel vibe to portray a vintage vibe.
 Without a doubt one of the most authentic nightclubs in New Orleans.

 Bourbon Pub Parade (801 Bourbon St, New Orleans)

 Open Wednesday 2pm to 3am, Thursday 12pm to 3am, Friday and Saturday 12pm to 5am, Sunday 12pm to 3am.